Autonomy Software C++ 24.5.1

 double CalculateTargetBearing(const unsigned int unTargetIdx) const

-Calculate the required bearing to navigate from the current target point to the subsequent point on t...
+Calculate the required heading to navigate from the current target point to the subsequent point on t...

 unsigned int IdentifyTargetIdx(const geoops::UTMCoordinate &stUTMFrontAxlePos) const